Twice Baked Sweet Potatoes With Nutritional Yeast & Maple Syrup

 Squeeze of lemon

 Prick the sweet potatoes all over with a fork and place on a large piece of foil on a baking sheet; fold foil around sweet potatoes to form a packet.
-Bake until tender when pierced with a knife, about 1 hour.
+Bake until tender when pierced with a knife, about 1 hour, but could be longer depending on the size of your potatoes.

 When cool enough to handle, halve sweet potatoes lengthwise.
 Scoop out all but ¼-inch of flesh from inside skins.
 Arrange eight skins in a single layer in a 9-by-13-inch baking dish (discard remaining 2 skins).
 Place flesh in a food processor, along with 2 tablespoons butter, ricotta, and Pecorino; season with salt and pepper.
 Process until smooth, 2 minutes.
 Add chives and pulse to combine; spoon into skins.